robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 for things like auto-completion and context aware editing to be based on the actual state of the code instead of heuristics.
 The thing is, I was not able to find a good set of formal grammars for very many languages.
 Vim has a very large set of defined syntaxes and writing an interpreter for these is inline with the other project goals.
+I can use these syntax definitions with a fairly direct state based lexer.
+I just need some way to read them in.

 ## Vim Commands